-2.3 The National Planning Policy Framework (NPPF) adopted in 2012 represents the planning policy consideration at the national level.
-It supersedes all previous national Planning Policy Guidance and Planning Policy Statements.
-The Council's Core Strategy was prepared in the context of the NPPF and is compliant with it.
+2.3 The National Planning Policy Framework (NPPF) adopted in 2012 and Planning Practice Guidance (PPG) represent the planning policy consideration at the national level.
+The Council's Core Strategy and Site Allocations DPD were prepared in the context of the NPPF and are in general conformity with it.